framedsc/Sitesource/markdown/GameGuides/Cyberpunk_2077.md

 Additionally, posing using AMM is possible too.

 @alert tip
-You may also follow this fantastic [guide](https://docs.google.com/document/d/1Cj4vsnsX5MU7NnlbZakMjKsybXPUeA-h9oogRqmIhcM/edit) by Wench to better learn about using Photomode and setting up custom poses.
+You may also want to follow [this fantastic guide](https://docs.google.com/document/d/1Cj4vsnsX5MU7NnlbZakMjKsybXPUeA-h9oogRqmIhcM/edit) by Wench to learn about using Photomode and setting up custom poses in better detail.
 @end

 ## Useful Links